GEN Z’S JOURNEY IN HVAC: A Student’s Summer in the Trades

-Welcome back all!
-Alex Tinder here with part two of this blog series about my summer working in the HVAC industry as an Install Helper.
+Welcome back to part two of the article series about my summer working in the HVAC industry as an Install Helper.

 The Work

-The HVAC industry has a wide variety of work and effort that goes into making the magic happen.
+The HVAC industry involves a wide variety of work and effort to make the magic happen.
 At the shop itself, the day is filled with fabrication.
-The hum and whirl of machines fills the air.
-The offices are abuzz with calls, conversation, and planning.
-When I had started, I was lost in this bustling warehouse.
-Within a month though, I knew my routine.
+The hum and whirl of machines fill the air.
+The offices are abuzz with calls, conversations, and planning.
+When I started, I was lost in this bustling warehouse.
+Within a month, though, I knew my routine.

 Residential

-My responsibilities for residential jobs, which could vary heavily day to day, included leveling out the ground on which the unit would be placed, gluing PVC pipe together, and helping remove the old unit and placing the new one.
-Each residential job has its own unique bit of problem solving.
+My responsibilities for residential jobs, which could vary heavily from day to day, included leveling out the ground on which the unit would be placed, gluing PVC pipe together, and helping remove the old unit and placing the new one.
+Each residential job has its own unique bit of problem-solving.

 Commercial